Today, we are excited to share some recent features and improvements to the Uniswap ecosystem:

 We are steadily expanding the Uniswap Help Center to offer more walkthroughs and FAQs.

 Recently we published a complete set of guides to walk you through every step from deposit to withdrawal on Layer 2 Optimistic Ethereum and Arbitrum User Guides.
-We’ve also added an FAQ and article about Swap Error Codes.
+We’ve also added an article about Swap Error Codes.

 Ethereum upgraded to EIP-1559 last month and we’re happy to say that it is fully compatible with the Uniswap app.
 The app now sends a type 2 transaction to nudge your wallet to choose the optimal Base Fee and Priority Fee for your transaction.